Tag Archive for 'refactoring'

 January 28 and 29 at the office of Octo Technology in Paris.
 This training will be in French.
 We ran it together in-house (also in Paris) and it worked quite well :) .
 The training was good fun, we did even more things dojo-style (including demos) than I normally would, and we made time for hands-on systems thinking.
 I think with the experiments we’ve done this year, that we’ve finally found a good way to do systems thinking with programmers.
 It seems to be a bit more intuitive for managers and coaches, but presented in the right way, it turns out developers find it eXtremely valuable.
 Surprisingly (not ;) ) the topic the developers chose for their diagram was not entirely technical: how too much labour turnover was hindering their productivity and maintenance.

 In other other news: the QWAN newsletter is out.
-It has some instruction on how to do your own Temperature Reading, conference reports and the public courses agenda.
+It has some instruction on how to do your own temperature reading, conference reports and the public courses agenda.
 Enjoy!

 Now it is time to relax after a busy and period.
 Maybe I’ll finally get around to posting photos from all the conferences we’ve been to since october…